Best Weighted Blankets for Hot Sleepers

 Though a more expensive choice, Luxome strives to use only the highest quality fabrics that are durable, cooling, and soft, so they can use fewer layers and avoid adding extra heat.
 The glass beads within the blanket stay evenly spread throughout, giving you a nice, even cuddled feeling.

-Luxome weighted blanket is all about offering choices for coolness, warmth, or a bit of both for the indecisive.
+Luxome blanket is all about offering choices for coolness, warmth, or a bit of both for the indecisive.
 They use organic materials to construct their blankets and duvets, so it’s better-quality and more sustainable.

 Syrinx Cooling Weighted Blanket